v-thi/wtd/v1.0/support-center/landing-page/custom-landing-page.md

 ## Adding CSS

-If you wish to add CSS to enhance the appearance of your website or application, you have multiple options to do so effectively.
-You can add your custom styles directly to [Custom CSS](/support-center/custom-css).
-Alternatively, you're also able to include your CSS styles within the [Custom HEAD Tags](/support-center/custom-javascript) section by wrapping them inside a `<style>` tag.
-Furthermore, if you prefer to utilize styles defined in an external stylesheet, you can achieve this by linking to the CSS file using a `<link>` tag, allowing for easier maintenance and organization of your CSS rules.
+- To add CSS to improve your website or application, you have several options:

+- You can add your custom styles directly to [Custom CSS](/support-center/custom-css)

+- You can include your CSS styles in the [Custom HEAD Tags](/support-center/customjavascript) section by wrapping them in a `<style>` tag.

+- If you prefer to use an external stylesheet, link to the CSS file with a `<link>` tag for easier organization and maintenance of your CSS rules.

 {% code %}
 {% tab language="css" %}